maoberlehner/markus-oberlehner-net/content/blog/building-landing-pages-with-vue-and-a-headless-cms.md

 ### Resolving content blocks

 Next we have to add the content blocks data to our model.
-Before we can do this tough, we need a new `ContentBlock` model.
+Before we can do this though, we need a new `ContentBlock` model.

 ```js
 export class ContentBlock {